CMed01/portfolio-milestone-2/README.md

 ### __Code__

 * Code on how to add a Favicon to the website was based on example code from [W3Schools HTML Favicon](https://www.w3schools.com/html/html_favicon.asp#:~:text=To%20add%20a%20favicon%20to,is%20%22favicon.ico%22.)
+* Code on how to iterate through HTML ASCII was based on an example code from [Coding Artist](https://codingartistweb.com/2022/05/hangman-game-with-javascript/)

 ### __Media__